Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 #1.
 Picking the right blade

 Picking the right blade to cut plywood without splintering is the most important because even the best jigsaw with the wrong blade won’t do the job.
 You want to use a blade for clean cutting with a lot of fine, pointy teeth(TPI above 20) and little/no offset.
-You can check these Bosch blades on Amazon for clean STRAIGHT cuts or these for CURVED cuts.

 #2.
 Trick one